iamshihab2020/evallab/README.md

 A small web app for evaluating LLM outputs systematically.
 Define test sets, define agents, run them against an LLM-as-judge, compare the diff.
 Ship prompts with numbers, not vibes.

-> **Heads up:** the backend runs on Render's free tier and spins down after ~15 min idle.
-Your first request after a quiet period will take 30–60 s while it wakes.
-The frontend shows a banner during the wait.
-Subsequent requests are fast.

 ---

 ## Why this exists